Satisfactory Academic Progress for Undergraduate Students

 Grades of A, B, C, and D, as well as failing grades (F), are counted toward a student's grade point average, completion rate, and maximum time frame.
 This is true whether an F grade is received due to non-attendance or due to poor academic performance.

-Grades of incomplete (I), unreported (NG), pass (P), course withdrawal (W), and no show (NS) are not counted toward a student's grade point average, but are counted toward completion rate and maximum time frame.
+Grades of incomplete (I), unreported (NG), pass (P or PX), course withdrawal (W), and no show (NS) are not counted toward a student's grade point average, but are counted toward completion rate and maximum time frame.

 When a grade change is reported to the Office of the Registrar, the student is evaluated for SAP compliance at that time.
 If the student is not in compliance with the standards of SAP based on the grade change, the student will be notified and the below policy and procedures will apply.